Frequently Asked Questions

 2. Who is behind MOM?

-In each country, RSF cooperates with a local partner organization.
+In each country, MOM is implemented in cooperation with a local partner organization.
 In Brazil, RSF worked with Intervozes – Coletivo Brasil de Comunicação Social.
+The project was funded by the Federal German Ministry of Economic Development and Cooperation (BMZ).

 Media pluralism is a key aspect of democratic societies as free, independent, and diverse media reflect divergent viewpoints and allow criticism of people in power.
 Risks to diversity of ideas are caused by media market concentration, when only a few players exert dominant influence on public opinion and raise entrance barriers for other players and perspectives (media ownership concentration).
 The biggest obstacle to fight it is lack of transparency of media ownership: How can people evaluate the reliability of information, if they don´t know who provides it?
 How can journalists work properly, if they don´t know who controls the company they work for?
 And how can media authorities address excessive media concentration, if they don´t know who is behind the media´s steering wheel?